 - A logbook is utilized to record the number of animals buried, dates, weights, temperature readings and inventories.

 - A moisture tester is useful to monitor the percent moisture in the pile.
 A moisture test can also be done in an old microwave reserved for this purpose if you have a gram or ounce scale.
 Detailed steps for moisture testing compost with a microwave are found on eXtension Online Campus’ course, On-Farm Composting.

-- A water source should also be available.
+- A water source should be available.

-Burning or Incineration
+Burning & Incineration